 Rarely is a digital marketing plan created by a professional with all the up-to-date technologies and opportunities available to them.
 How can somebody without industry experience be the one creating a marketing plan for a business?

-If you have someone right out of school with no experience, or you have someone who’s just putting together a marketing plan without any experience or knowledge of how to obtain the goals that the marketing plan is set to yield, it’s definitely not a solid plan.
+If you have someone right out of school with no experience, or you have someone who’s just putting together a digital marketing plan without any experience or knowledge of how to obtain the goals that the digital marketing plan is set to yield, it’s definitely not a solid plan.

 The first place to start is with the plan itself.